Veil-Framework/Veil-Evasion/README.md

 An example of a client program can be found here: http://github.com/miligulmohar/python-symmetric-jsonrpc/blob/master/examples/client.py

-Note: The port for Veil-Evasion is 4242.
+> NOTE: The port for Veil-Evasion is 4242.
 This must be changed in client.py in order to work with it.

 In order to generate a payload, *ALL* parameters must be included: